LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/memshad_mannambeth/ckad/03-k8s-observability.md

 - Pod Status (Pending, ContainerCreating, Running)

   - Tells us where the Pod is in its lifecycle.
   - When the Pod is first created, it is in the "Pending" state.
 This is when the kube-scheduler is figuring out which Node to place the Pod in.
-It also indicates that the Pod has been accepted by the Kubernetes system, but one oe more of its containers are not yet created, maybe due to delays in pulling container images.
+It also indicates that the Pod has been accepted by the Kubernetes system, but one or more of its containers are not yet created, maybe due to delays in pulling container images.
   - If the kube-scheduler cannot find a Node to place the Pod, it will remain in "Pending" state.
   - Once the container is scheduled, it goes into "ContainerCreating" status where the images required for the application are pulled and the container starts.
   - Once all the containers in the Pod starts, it goes into "Running" state.